ml-cube/ml3-platform-docs/md-docs/user_guide/monitoring/index.md

 After explaining why monitoring is so important in modern AI systems and detailing how it is performed in the ML cube Platform, we can introduce the concepts of Monitoring Targets and Monitoring Metrics.
 They both represent quantities that the ML cube Platform monitors, but they differ in their nature.

-They are both automatically defined by the ML cube platform based on the [Task] attributes, such as the Task type and the data structure,
+Targets and Metrics are defined by the ML cube platform based on the [Task] attributes, such as the Task type and the data structure, and their monitoring is automatically enabled upon the task creation.
+The idea underlying defining many entities to monitor, rather than monitoring only the model error, is to provide a comprehensive view of the model's performance and the data distribution, easing the identification of the root causes of a drift and thus facilitating the corrective actions.

 #### Monitoring Targets